Mean Value for Random Ideal Lattices: Introduction

 This paper has been written for an interdisciplinary audience and we have tried to make it self-contained.
 In particular, we spend a considerable effort in reintroducing the classical work of Hecke which is well-known in analytic number theory and geometry of numbers.

 Section \ref{se:setup} contains a recollection of classical facts.
 A reader familiar with these concepts can freely skip this section.
 Section \ref{se:hecke} contains a description of the Hecke integration formula, written in a language suitable for our application, along with estimates on gamma factors.
-Finally, Section \ref{se:subconv} contains a discussion on subconvexity, Stark's theorem and the proof of \cref{th:main}.
+Finally, Section \ref{se:cyclo_satisfy} contains a discussion on subconvexity, Stark's theorem and the proof of~\cref{hy:lind},~\cref{hy:disc} and~\cref{hy:residue_estimate} for the case of cyclotomic fields.